sokra/slides/app/webpack2-slides/10-basics/30-why-using-webpack.md

 * not expected to grow 📉
 * only write **basic js** and/or target specific browser 👶🏻

-i. e. an internal cooperate web site
+i. e. an internal corporate web site